GZCL: The Rippler Program Explained

 Barbell

-T3a.
-Set your 10RM weight (by updating weight state var) before starting sets.
+T3.
+Also start your 1RM.
 Don't be afraid to choose lighter weights - it'll autobalance in later workouts.

 Lateral Raise